Oral Diseases and Disorders

 How are oral ulcers diagnosed?

-The specialists at Perth Oral Medicine & Dental Sleep Centre have expertise and experience in diagnosing oral ulcers.
+The Clinicians at Perth Oral Medicine & Dental Sleep Centre have expertise and experience in diagnosing oral ulcers.
 Reaching a diagnosis requires thorough history taking and a clinical examination, and investigations such as blood tests and biopsies may also be undertaken.

 How are they treated?